 To enter a complete or incomplete grade, click the drop-down menu in the cell and select the desired icon.
 Grading options include complete, incomplete, ungraded, and excused.

 Enter Letter Grade

-To enter a letter grade, enter the letter which corresponds to the letter scale defined by the grading scheme and press the Return key (on a MAC keyboard) or the Enter key (on a PC keyboard).
+You can also manually enter a letter grade.
+Enter the letter which corresponds to the letter scale defined by the grading scheme and press the Return key (on a MAC keyboard) or the Enter key (on a PC keyboard).

 Enter Percentage Grade